Novecento99/ElasticLerp/README.md

 ![](https://github.com/Ludwiggle/ElasticLerp/blob/master/PNGs/Elerp.png)

-that is a shifted and rescaled tangent with a *time-warping parameter a*
+that is a shifted and rescaled tangent with a *time-warping parameter a*.
+In the script, *a* is set to 0.77.

 ![](https://github.com/Ludwiggle/ElasticLerp/blob/master/PNGs/elasticity.png)